Cycling in Gloucestershire

 Symond's Yat may (or may not) have got its name from a route used by seamen travelling from further north through the steep-sided gorge on their way to the coast.
 'Yat' meaning 'gate', so Symond's Yat would be the Seamens' Gateway.

-This is the busiest tourist spot for miles around, but still worth visiting if you can choose your day.
+This is the busiest tourist spot for miles around, but still worth visiting if you can choose a quiet day avoiding summer weekends.

 Photo: ceiling painting of The Apostles in chancel

-Location: about one mile north of the village of Kempley (not the newer church in Kempley itself, also rather interesting in an Arts and Crafts way).
+Location: St Mary's is about one mile north of the village of Kempley (not the newer church in Kempley itself, which is also rather interesting in an Arts and Crafts sort of way).

 The Dymock Poets